k3jph/k3jph.github.io/coat-of-arms.md

 The blazon of the banner is:

-> A banner of the Arms.
+> A banner of the Arms

 This format omits helm, crest, mantling, and motto, in keeping with the convention that banners reflect only the contents of the shield.
 By excluding